cannawen/vassal-gloomhaven-instructions/README.md

 - To add summons, click `Token -> Summon`
 - When the turn is done, drag your two cards onto your Player Board (discard, persistent effect, or lost pile as appropriate)
 - Click `Dungeon -> Element Board` to modify elements

+Note: if you have a hard copy of the game, it may be easier to manage your cards IRL instead of using the player board/player hand

 ---